ileka2468/Blueroomies/Documentation/Project/api_endpoints_plan.md

 ### **4.1.
 Trigger Matching Algorithm**

 - **POST** `/api/matches/run`
-  - **Description**: Triggers the matching algorithm for the currently authenticated user based on their preferences.
+  - **Description**: Triggers the matching algorithm for the currently authed user based on frontend preferences form.
-  - **Request Body** (requires json preferences data to be sent from frontend)
+  - **Request Body** (requires preferences to be sent as json data from frontend)
     ```json
     {
-      "budget": {
-        "min": 500,
-        "max": 1000
-      },
       "cleanliness": "high",
       "smoking": "non-smoker",
       "pets": "yes",
       "noise": "moderate",
-      "proximity": "campus"
+      "proximity": "campus",
+      etc..
     }
     ```

-  - **Response**: A list of matches generated in real-time from the algorithm, returned immediately to the frontend for display.
+  - **Response**: Matches generated from the algorithm to the frontend for display.

   - **Response Example**:
     ```json